RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Breakout-Board/Datasheet/README.md

 **RAK4600 Breakout Board** is specifically designed to allow easy access to the pins on the board to simplify development and testing.
 The breakout board is based on the **XBee form factor**, and its main purpose is to allow the RAK4600 stamp module form factor pinout to be transferred to 2.54&nbsp;mm headers.

 The board itself has the RAK4600 at its core, integrating an **nRF52832 MCU** and an **SX1276 LoRa chip**.
-It has Ultra-Low Power Consumption of 11.2&nbsp;uA in sleep mode, high LoRa max output power (20&nbsp;dBm) in work mode, and BLE output power up to 4&nbsp;dBm.
+It has Ultra-Low Power Consumption of 13.3&nbsp;μA (down to 11.2&nbsp;μA @ 2.0&nbsp;V) in sleep mode, high LoRa max output power (20&nbsp;dBm) in work mode, and BLE output power up to 4&nbsp;dBm.

 The board complies with **LoRaWAN 1.0.2 specification**.
 It also supports Lora P2P Point to Point communication.